Do you know what real bolognese is? A traditional meat sauce, Bolognese is usually made with heavy cream and a variety of meats.

 - 1 carrot, finely diced

-- 1 clove of garlic, grated or finely diced
+- 1 clove garlic, grated or finely diced

 - 1/2 cup full-fat coconut milk

-- 1/2 cup dry white wine (optional, omit for 21DSD – you may replace with beef broth if you feel you need to add some liquid)
+- 1/2 cup dry white wine, optional - you may replace with beef broth if you feel you need to add some liquid